konnov/protocols-made-fun/_posts/2025-11-29-small-scope.md

 the Alloy scopes in spirit, though they work slightly different from Alloy."
 %}

-Hence, we have two distinguish between small scopes and small parameter assignments in TLC.
+Hence, we have to distinguish between small scopes and small parameter assignments in TLC.
 After thinking about this question a bit more, I've asked
 myself: